Economy of Cape Verde: International recognition

+Sectors

 Mineral industry

 Mining is an insignificant contributor to the country's economy.
 Most of the country's mineral requirements are imported.
 As of 2007, production of mineral commodities was limited to clay on the islands of Boa Vista, Sal, and São Vicente; gypsum and iron ore on the island of Maio; limestone on the islands of Boa Vista, Sal, and Santo Antão; pozzolana on the island of Santo Antão; and salt on the islands of Maio and Sal.
 Cape Verde was not a natural gas or petroleum producer as of 2007.